klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 - unit tests are a godsend

 I wrote unit tests as I wrote `census-csv-parser`.
 I had never written unit tests before, mostly because it was a little intimidating and I was getting away with logging stuff on the console.
 This was a more complex library, and I was determined to get over my fear of testing.
 In many cases, I wrote the tests before I wrote the function.
 This was absolutely critical to getting the project done in a reasonable time frame.
 I found tons of problems that I would not have discovered otherwise.
 It was especially key for catching me when I would break parts of my code long after originally writing it.

+# Insights from the Visualization

+While the purpose of this project was to practice coding, no data visualization is complete without at least _some_ observations about the data.

+- The most married state is Utah, at 56%.
+- The least married area is Washington D.C., at 33%.
+- Washington D.C.s low marriage rates are not accounted for by a younger profesisonal population, as I initially speculated.
+Puerto Rico actually has the lowest marriage rate until age 34, when D.C. takes the lead.
+This trend is true for both males and females.
+- The most widowed state is New Mexico, by a long shot, recording a rate of 0.8%.
+This is driven by a high rate of female widows - 0.5%.
+It's not entirely an elderly population that accounts for this either; widows from age 20-34 account for a whopping 4.3% of New Mexican widows.
+- The most divorced state is Arkansas, at 5.1%, while the least divorced region is D.C., probably because nobody gets married there in the first place.
+- The most divorced state for whites is Montana, at 12.1%, while the least divorced for whites is its neighbor North Dakota, at only 1.3%.
+American Indians also have a right rate of divorce in Montana, at 19.1%.
+The most married state for whites is Hawaii, at 50.5%.
+- For blacks, the most divorced state is Illinois, at 16.7%.
+The most married state is Alabama, at 49%, followed closely by Louisiana, at 48.5%.
+- The most separated state is Oklahoma at 3.6%.
+Most of the south and lower midwest has higher relatively higher separation rates and relatively lower divorce rates, possibly indicating an aversion to divorce.
+New York, however, has a separation rate nearly twice its (low) divorce rate.
+- The most never married region was the District of Columbia, at a whopping 39.3%.
+Nothing comes close.
+Mirroring the marriage rates, the least never-married state was Utah, at only 9.9%.
+The lowest never-married states for whites was Mississippi, at 28.9% while for blacks it was North Dakota, at 33.3%.
+Surprisingly, North Dakota is adjacent to one of the most least-married states for blacks - Minnesota, at nearly 60%.

 # What's Next